 - The database document type is implicitly set by the DocumentManager.
-For example, an XMLDocumentManager sets the document type to XML for you. - You can use the DocumentManager to set batch-wide, type specific options.
+For example, an XMLDocumentManager sets the document type to XML for you and a JSONDocumentManager sets the document type to JSON for you. - You can use the DocumentManager to set batch-wide, type specific options.
 For example, you can use BinaryDocumentManager.setMetadataExtraction() to direct MarkLogic Server to extract metadata from each binary document and store it in the document properties.

 If you create a heterogeneous write set that includes documents of more than one type, then you must use a GenericDocumentManager to perform the write.
 In this case, you must explicitly set the type of each document and you cannot use any type specific options, such as XML repair or Binary metadata extraction.
-For details, see "Example: Writing a Mixed Document Set" on page 78.
+For details, see "Example: Writing a Mixed Document Set" on page 81.

 When you use bulk write, pre-existing document properties are preserved, but other categories of metadata are completely replaced.
 If you want to preserve pre-existing metadata, use a single document write.
-For details, see "Understanding When Metadata is Preserved or Replaced" on page 73.
+For details, see "Understanding When Metadata is Preserved or Replaced" on page 76.

 You can apply a server-side write transformation to each document in a multi-document write.
-First, install your transform on MarkLogic Server, as described in "Installing Transforms" on page 271.
+First, install your transform on MarkLogic Server, as described in "Installing Transforms" on page 282.
 Then, include a reference to the transform in your write call, similar to the following: